Have the gates of death been opened unto thee? or hast thou seen the doors of the shadow of death? — Job 38 17

 Thus, tick became tock.

-I am not.
+I am not blind to it not for a nanosecond.
 It was my personal miracle.
 And a miracle it was.
-Returned to life by the unfathomable grace of God.
+A miracle in which I was returned to life by the unfathomable grace of God.

-Some seem to feel that miracles only happen in the center of a bright light with a large boom and a loud voice out of a whirlwind; Imax miracles in Surroundsound.
+Some seem to feel that miracles only happen in the center of a bright light with a large boom and a loud voice out of a whirlwind; Imax miracles in Surround sound.
 Perhaps they do.
-I’ve no experience with them.
-My experience has only been with the miracle of a long chain of small events, happenings, and abiding love that have given to me these six years of being alive in the midst of the miracle of creation; creation as it is, both miraculous or mundane.
+I’ve no experience with those miracles.
+My experience has only been with the miracle of a long chain of small events, happenings, and abiding love that have given to me these eleven full years of being alive in the midst of the miracle of Creation; Creation as it is, both miraculous and mundane.

 My formal birthday is the day after Christmas.
 I’ve never liked the 26th of December.
 It’s hard to try to have your birthday party on the day after the biggest birthday party of the year.